• Skip to primary navigation

 Do I have to use red-filled Oreos?

-How do I store my candy bark?
+How do I store this candy bark?

 Recipe Tips and Tricks

-• Package with love: Wrap your bark in cellophane bags, tie them with ribbons, or decorate them with heart-shaped stickers for a special touch.
+• Package with Love: Wrap your bark in cellophane bags, tie them with ribbons, or decorate them with heart-shaped stickers for a special touch.

 Other Great Valentine's Day Treats